bradleypaul/run-buddy/README.md

 ## Purpose

-A website that offers fitness training services.
+A practice website for advanced css such as rounding corners, transitions, and flexbox

 ## Built With